Skip to content

 console.log({ username, password })

-} else if (isBearer()) {
+} else if (is('bearer')) {

-const token = authRawCredentials
+const token = credentials()

 console.log({ token })